She Thinks I Still Care

 "She Thinks I Still Care" is a country song written by Dickey Lee and Steve Duffy.
-The song was recorded by multiple artists, including George Jones, Connie Francis, Anne Murray, Elvis Presley and Patty Loveless.
+First popularized by George Jones, the song has been recorded by many artists, including Connie Francis, Anne Murray, Elvis Presley and Patty Loveless.

 George Jones version

-According to Bob Allen's book George Jones: The Life and Times of a Honky Tonk Legend, Jones first heard the song when Jack Clement played it for him at Gulf Coast Studio in Beaumont, which Clement owned with Bill Hall.
-The song had been written by Dickey Lee Lipscomb and Steve Duffy, two professional songwriters under contract to Clement's publishing company, so Clement was eager for Jones to record it.
-According to Allen, Jones had little interest, responding, "I don't like it too much.
+Jones first heard the song when Jack Clement played it for him at Gulf Coast Studio in Beaumont, which Clement owned with Bill Hall.
+The song had been written by Dickey Lee and Steve Duffy, two professional songwriters under contract to Clement's publishing company, so Clement was eager for Jones to record it.
+According to Jones biographer Bob Allen, Jones had little interest, responding, "I don't like it too much.
 It's got too many damn 'just becauses' in it.
 I don't think nobody really wants to hear that shit, do you?"
 Undeterred, both Clement and Hall continued to pitch the song to Jones.
 Raymond Nalley, brother of Gulf Coast session musician Luther Nalley, later recalled: